O.J. Simpson walks out of prison after 9 years

 The former NFL star left prison shortly after midnight local time, and was picked up by a friend, Nevada Department of Corrections spokeswoman Brooke Keast said.

-"He was upbeat, personable, and seemed happy to get on with his life," Keast said.
+"I told him, 'don't 'come back,' and he responded, 'I don't intend to, '" she said.
+"He was upbeat, personable, and seemed happy to get on with his life."

+Simpson, 70, was freed in the middle of the night to give him privacy.

-"It [Simpson's release] was clean and incident-free.
-Our biggest concern was our safety and the public's safety and not wanting anybody, paparazzi, to follow him," she said.
+"Our biggest concern was our safety and the public's safety and not wanting anybody, paparazzi, to follow him," she said.

-Simpson was freed in the middle of the night to give him privacy, according to the spokeswoman.

 "He left through a big blue door through the front gatehouse and exited quietly.
-He looked down because he didn't want to be photographed," she said.
+He looked down because he didn't want to be photographed."

 Before his release, prison officials did an inventory of what he wanted to take with him or leave behind.
 He walked out of prison with paperwork and "three or four boxes about the size of a microwave," according to Keast.